salewski/ads-github-tools/README.md

   * There's also an `--upstream-remote-if-missing` option that will add the 'upstream' remote on existing project working directories that do not have it (only if the project is a fork of another project, of course).

+* `ads-github-merge-all-upstreams` - Operates on the working directories of a collection of GitHub-hosted git repositories.
+Each that is found with both 'origin' and 'upstream' remotes defined will have `git merge upstream/<DEFAULT_BRANCH_NAME>` invoked in it.
+The user can specify one or more repositories explicitly to restrict operations to just those repos.
+The program is careful to sanity check the local repository before attempting any operations on it.
+Also, it will skip any repository for which the git index has any changes recorded.
+Will (temporarily) check out the default branch before merging (if the working directory happens to have some other branch checked out); will restore the originally checked out branch when done if the temporary switch was necessary.

+  * With the `--push` option, will invoke 'git push origin <DEFAULT_BRANCH_NAME>' for each repo.

 I'm working on sketching out a caching system for results from the GitHub API with the intent of making it easy to use from shell scripts or similar.
 The